WHAT WE DO:

 Yes.
-The Bill Emerson Good Samaritan Act, passed into law in 1997, states that donors are protected from any civil or criminal liability when donating food in good faith to a nonprofit agency.
-This law, supported by the USDA and the EPA, was created to support and encourage the donation of food and groceries.
+The Food Donation Improvement Act of 2021 and the Bill Emerson Good Samaritan Act of 1997 state that donors are protected from any civil or criminal liability when donating food in good faith to a nonprofit agency.
+These laws, supported by the USDA and the EPA, were created to support and encourage the donation of food and groceries.
 Click here to learn more!

 Local shelters, food pantries, and community nonprofits are individually vetted to receive food donations.

 Yes and yes!
 We will work to develop a schedule that specifically meets your needs.